ProximalEnergy/database-testing/README.md

 ### Questions

 - Is there the option to deploy CrateDB Cloud in AWS US-EAST-2 (Ohio)?
+- I am getting an ingest rate of ~75,000 rows/s from an EC2 instance in a different region.
+Is there a wat to get more detailed CPU information in CreateDB Cloud?

+- If I am using CrateDB Cloud, is there a reason to use data tiering?
+Where can I see the cost savings of that colder storage?
+- I see a tab for automated backups.
+How are those priced?
+How long are they retained for?
+- Do I need to add any indexes to the table?
+- Is there any egress pricing?

 ### Notes from call

 - "Continuous Aggregates" can be done in the Automation tab
 - There is no true "seamless" query layer between the database and S3, this would need to be handled by us
+- Look into monitoring endpoints to monitor database utilization data

 ## InfluxDB